Editor's note: This story was first published on July 7. The updated version includes a copy of the command investigation.

 A year at Parris Island

 A legal officer by training, Germano took command of the unit last June.
 At the post, she was responsible for leading nearly 100 Marines and overseeing three drill instructor teams, responsible for 22 boot camp series graduations per year.
 In her 18 years as a Marine officer, she held a number of high-profile positions, including a year as Marine aide to Navy Secretary Ray Mabus in 2011.
-She previously served as commander of Recruiting Station San Diego, screening potential recruits from 2007-2010.
+She had previously served as commander of Recruiting Station San Diego, screening potential recruits from 2007-2010.

-According the accounts of three officers who served at Parris Island and spoke with Marine Corps Times, Germano was dismayed upon arrival to find that the all-female recruit battalion was kept separate from its male counterparts for events such as the Crucible hike, the famed concluding challenge of boot camp.
+According the accounts of three officers who served at Parris Island and spoke with Marine Corps Times, Germano she was dismayed upon arrival to find that the all-female recruit battalion was kept separate from its male counterparts for events such as the Crucible hike, the famed concluding challenge of boot camp.
 The unit, she found, struggled to retain adequate enlisted and officer staff because of its all-female composition, resulting in shortened rest periods between boot camp series and overworked Marines.
 She also discovered that the standards for female recruit performance in objective skills such as shooting were historically lower than for male recruits.

 "What she did when she came is she changed the mentality of the Marines in the battalion and the recruits to not expect a historically lower performance than the male recruits at the battalion," said a female Marine officer stationed at the depot, one of three who spoke with Marine Corps Times on condition of anonymity, for fear of professional retribution.
 "Almost all the categories performed better during her tenure, just by challenging the training protocol of performing separately."